ryanfaircloth/bindplane-op/docs/configuration.md

           ca: /etc/bindplane/tls/ca.crt
 ```

-*CA certificate is not required if the ca is already trusted by the underlying operatiing system.
+*CA certificate is not required if the ca is already trusted by the underlying operating system.
 Alternatively, `tls.insecure: true` could be set to skip TLS verification.

 **Mutual TLS**